• Skip to primary navigation

 Let’s discuss the four ingredients in this chia pudding recipe, as well as possible substitutions.

 • Honey.
 Maple syrup is a great vegan sweetener option.
-When I make this recipe for myself I use 2 TBS of sweetener, when I make it for my family I use 4.
+When I make this recipe for myself I use 2 Tablespoons of sweetener, when I make it for my family I use 4.
 I recommend starting with 2 and taste testing, then adjusting from there.

 • Vanilla. the pure vanilla extract imparts the best flavor – I don’t recommend skipping the vanilla or making substitutions.